| Title: | Powerful Classes for HTTP Requests and Responses |

 Queries whether the body of the request is in a given format

-header.
+by looking at the Content-Type header.
 Used for selecting the best

 parsing method.